Registered Nurse Transition to Practice

 - Be at least 18 years of age at the time of registration;

-- Be a fully licensed Registered Nurse (RN) in New York State and have graduated with a Bachelor of Science in Nursing (BSN) from an Accredited College or University;
+- Be a fully licensed Registered Nurse (RN) in New York State and have graduated with a Bachelor of Science in Nursing (BSN) from an Accredited College or University by June 13, 2015;

-- Have never been employed as an RN;
+- Have never been employed as a full-time RN in the United States;

 - Purchase medical liability insurance as an RN for the maximum coverage available and submit proof of purchase of malpractice insurance;